 “I’m just one of many who has changed their life and wants to give back,” says Maria Luna. “[Being deported] will break not only our family’s hearts, but everybody else’s as well as ours.
 A family is like a whole body…You need every bit of them, so that’s how I look at it.
 Young children need their parents, their grandparents, and they need their siblings, just like parents need their children.”

 Maria reflected on the closeness of her family and her advocacy to protect herself and others from ICE deportation while standing outside Homeboy Industries in Los Angeles’ Chinatown.
-She works there multiple days each week as a program coordinator, helping people get their tattoos removed because they were former gang members or formerly incarcerated.
+She began working there as a program coordinator helping people get their tattoos removed because they were former gang members or formerly incarcerated.

 Maria Luna stands outside the main entrance of Homeboy Industries located in the Chinatown district of Los Angeles.
 (Apollo Victoria | Survival Media Agency)